vitaly-t/read-ini/README.md

 ## Usage

-The entire API contains just two functions:
+The API contains just two functions:

 * [readIni] - takes `.ini`/`.env`-like text content, parses it and returns a JSON object.
 * [readIniFile] - synchronously reads a text file and then forwards to [readIni].